The best technology for working remotely in 2019

 - Zendesk– used by ‘Who Gives a Crap’, this programme is used to keep customer service queries organised.
 Customer service tickets can be sourced from telephone, email, chat and social media.

 - Google Docs– Users of Google Docs can share and edit documents, spreadsheets and presentations from anywhere, and if they are online it works in real time.
 It is a free add on to Google’s services and can also be accessed offline if necessary.

-Employee engagement is essential for remote workers.
+Employee engagement for remote workers is essential.
 Using technologies like those mentioned above, employees have a chance to both talk and interact.

 The best way for employees to engage include:

 - Fostering a personal connection – it is important to ensure that remote teams can get to know each other.